 This is a stepping stone course for adult learners to reach university level study in a range of science subjects.
 It includes core biology, chemistry and physics, together with specialist modules such as ecology and environmental science – which take full advantage of the spectacular setting and world-class learning resources at Eden.

 You can find out more about these courses, which begin in September each year, from the Cornwall College website – where you can get practical information about being a student and how to apply.
-You can also come to an Open Day in February 2017.
+Or why not book a call back with the course team, who can answer any questions you have?
+You can also come to an Open Day in June.

 Study for an MSc in Sustainability